neuro-ml/amid/docs/CONTRIBUTING.md

 ```

 !!! tip
-    use the option `--n-jobs` to speed up the process
+    Use the option `--n-jobs` to speed up the process.

 !!! tip
-    use the option `--help` for a more detailed information on this command
+    Use the option `--help` for a more detailed information on this command.

 8\.
-If there were no error, there will appear the file `amid/data/lits.hash` (the name depends on the `slug` given
+If there is no error, the file `amid/data/lits.hash` will appear (the name depends on `slug` given to `@checksum`).
-to `@checksum`)

 9\.
-Check the codestyle and make changes if flake8 is not happy using the `lint.sh` script in the repository's root:
+Check the codestyle using the `lint.sh` script in the repository's root and make changes if flake8 is not happy:

 ```shell
 pip install -r lint-requirements.txt # only for the first time ./lint.sh
 ```

 10\.
-Commit all the files you added, including the `*.hash` one
+Commit all the files you added, including the `*.hash` one.